Usyk beats Fury by split decision, becomes undisputed heavyweight champion | TSN

 "You know, his country is at war, so people are siding with a country at war.
 But make no mistake, I won that fight, in my opinion, and I’ll be back.
 I’ve got a rematch clause.”

-Usyk is 6 inches shorter than the 6-foot-9 Fury, and he weighed in 30 pounds lighter than the hulking British star this week.
-The size difference didn't matter to Usyk, who has used his athleticism and skill to counter every challenge he has faced since moving up from cruiserweight to heavyweight in 2019.

-Usyk upset Anthony Joshua to win three title belts in 2021, and he kept them through two defenses while angling for the ultimate payday of a fight against Fury in Saudi Arabia.
+After moving up from cruiserweight, Usyk upset Anthony Joshua to win three title belts in 2021.
+He kept them through a rematch and another defense while angling for the ultimate payday of a fight against Fury in Saudi Arabia.

 Usyk landed 41% of his 407 punches, while Fury landed just 31.7% of his 496 punches, according to CompuBox statistics.
 Usyk both threw (260 to 210) and landed (122 to 95) more power punches.